-5.165.15 - Motions to Compel and for Protective Order.
+5.15 - Motions to Compel and for Protective Order.
 Any party seeking to compel discovery or to obtain a protective order with respect to discovery must identify the specific portion of the requested discovery that is directly relevant and ensure that it is filed as an attachment to the application for relief.

-5.4716 - Motions to File Under Seal.
+5.16 - Motions to File Under Seal.
 Whether documents filed in a case may be filed under seal is a separate issue from whether the parties may agree that produced documents are confidential.
 Motions to file under seal are disfavored.
 The Court will permit the parties to file documents under seal only upon a finding of extraordinary circumstances and particularized need.
-A party seeking to file a document under seal must file an appropriate motion to file under seal requesting such Court action in accordance with Florida Rule of Judicial Administration 2.420(d).
+A party seeking to file a document under seal must file an appropriate motion in accordance with Florida Rule of Judicial Administration 2.420(d).
 The motion, whether granted or denied, will remain in the public record.

-5.1817 - Emergency Motions.
+5.17 - Emergency Motions.
 The Court may consider and determine emergency motions at any time.
 Counsel should be aware that the designation "emergency" may cause a judge to abandon other pending matters in order to immediately address the emergency.
-The Court willmay sanction any counsel or party who designates a motion as an emergency under circumstances that are not true emergencies.
+The Court may sanction any counsel or party who designates a motion as an emergency under circumstances that are not true emergencies.
 (E.g., it is not an emergency when counsel has delayed discovery until the end of the discovery period.)

-SECTION 6 - CASE MANAGEMENT NOTICE, MEETING, REPORT, CONFERENCE AND ORDER coordinate with all counsel (or parties, if unrepresented) a hearing in order that the Court will issue and serve on Plaintiff's counselmay conduct a Notice of Hearing and Order on Case Management Conference (the "Notice("CMC")).
-Plaintiff's counsel shall immediately thereafter serve a copy of the Notice on all Defendants.
-Defendants shall immediately serve a copy of the Notice onof Hearing regarding the CMC to all Third Party Defendants.counsel (or parties, if unrepresented).
+SECTION 6 - CASE MANAGEMENT NOTICE, MEETING, REPORT, CONFERENCE AND ORDER

+6.1 - Notice of Hearing on Case Management Conference.
+Should your case be deemed as comples, Plaintiff's counsel shall coordinate with all counsel (or parties, if unrepresented) a Case Management Conference ("CMC").
+Plaintiff's counsel shall serve a Notice of Hearing regarding the CMC to all counsel (or parties, if unrepresented).